What is in this leaflet

 These medicines may be affected by DYTREX or may affect how well it works.
 You may need different amounts of your medicines or you may need to take different medicines.

-Your doctor can advise what to do if you are taking any of these medicines.
+Your doctor and pharmacist can advise what to do if you are taking any of these medicines.

 If you are not sure whether you are taking any of these medicines, check with your doctor or pharmacist.